Jason Hoyte

+Early and personal life

+Hoyte was born in Auckland, New Zealand.
+He grew up in Rotorua.
+He has a wife and four daughters.

 Career

-Hoyte was born in Rotorua, New Zealand, and attended Auckland boarding school, Dilworth.
-He lives with his wife in Glen Eden, Auckland, New Zealand.

 Hoyte began his career in stand-up comedy and won a Billy T. comedy award and a Chapman Tripp Theatre Awards as part of 90s comedy duo Sugar & Spice (alongside Jonathan Brugh).

+Hoyte stated his first role was as an extra in an ad for "Burton’s Creamy Ale".
 After roles in Xena: Warrior Princess and Hercules: The Legendary Journeys he won acclaim for his portrayal of an untrustworthy, but politically correct guidance counsellor, Steve Mudgeway in the comedy Seven Periods with Mr Gormsby.
 He was nominated at the 2003 New Zealand Film Awards for his acting in short film Beautiful.
 In 2015 he starred in parody talk show Late Night Big Breakfast alongside Leigh Hart.
 In 2017 he and Hart produced parody fishing show Screaming Reels.
 The show was mistaken for an actual documentary in Australia.
 He has also narrated for New Zealand reality shows City Beat, Coastwatch, Dog Squad and Animal House.

 Hoyte is a commentator for the Alternative Commentary Collective and was formally a host on Radio Hauraki's weekdays drive-time show 'Daily Bhuja', with co-host Leigh Hart, but finished 5 April 2019.
 He resumed this drive-time role in 2021 with new co-host Mike Minogue, the drive show now being called The Big Show.

 In 2021 he starred in Talkback, a mocumentary web-series about a talkback radio host, which was also co-created by Minogue.

 Hoyte is also infamous for his "Cook the man some f**king eggs" scene from 'The Late Night Big Breakfast' show in 2014, a scene which also featured Nadia Lim.